 My journey continued into the study of energy, meditation, yoga, and the breath.
 All the while, I was in school to be a nurse and so also immersed in the western framework for medicine and illness.

 For me, yoga is a tool in my toolbox that I can use to shift my perspective, re-orient myself to center, and continue to trust in the rhythm of the Universe.
 As I have grown my relationship with my breath, I can partner with it when needing to restore balance, and this has ultimately empowered me to take good care of myself.
 I really believe that the breath is our most powerful tool…and it is free!

-I am a RYT 200 with the Yoga Alliance and a member of the International Kundalini Yoga Teachers Association.
-I am deeply passionate about helping people to see and treat themselves with greater compassion.
-I believe yoga has a unique way of allowing people to connect and listen to their inner voice and see their inner landscape.
-My teaching style blends my knowledge of human physiology and energy anatomy, with a little bit of humor, and I LOVE to play the Gong.
+I am a E-RYT 200 with the Yoga Alliance and also a continuing education provider.
+I believe yoga has a unique way of allowing individuals to perceive their inner landscape and cultivate continued compassion for self.
+My teaching style blends my knowledge of energy anatomy, human physiology and psychology…sprinkled with humor, and I LOVE to play the Gong.

 My Yoga Training:

 Kundalini Yoga Level 2 Life Cycles (2011), Level 2 Mind & Meditation (2016) and Level 2 Stress & Vitality (2017)